aosabook/500lines/search-engine/README.md

-out of a production-quality search engine like Sphinx or Lucene, but perhaps more importantly, this search engine doesn't support any kind of parallelism, so its performance is limited to its single-core performance.
+out of a production-quality search engine like Sphinx or Lucene, but perhaps more importantly, this search engine doesn’t support any kind of parallelism, so its performance is limited to its single-core performance.
-But you can see that it doesn't really matter what order the postings are produced in, and indeed you could easily divide up a set of input files among a set of processes
+But you can see that it doesn’t really matter what order the postings are produced in, and indeed you could easily divide up a set of input files among a set of processes